What is Azure Load Testing Preview?

 Data stored in your Azure Load Testing resource is automatically encrypted with keys managed by Microsoft (service-managed keys).
 This data includes, for example, your Apache JMeter script.

-This image shows how Azure Load Testing uses Azure Monitor to capture metrics for app components.
-It isn't a comprehensive list of supported Azure resources.
+The overview image shows how Azure Load Testing uses Azure Monitor to capture metrics for app components.
+Learn more about the supported Azure resource types.

 Start using Azure Load Testing: